eclipse-hono/hono/site/documentation/content/api/command-and-control-pubsub/index.md

   4. The *Business Application* consumes the command response message from an independently created subscription to the `projects/${google_project_id}/topics/${tenant_id}.command_response` topic.

-Protocol adapter sends response on behalf of device (*ack-required* set to true):
+Protocol adapter sends response on behalf of device (*ack-required* set to `true`):
-  1. The *Business Application* writes a command message with *ack-required* set to true to the `projects/${google_project_id}/topics/${tenant_id}.command` topic on *Pub/Sub*.
+  1. The *Business Application* writes a command message with *ack-required* set to `true` to the `projects/${google_project_id}/topics/${tenant_id}.command` topic on *Pub/Sub*.
   2. Hono consumes the message from *Pub/Sub* and forwards it to the device as a one-way command, provided that the target device is connected and is accepting commands.
-  3. The device acknowledges the command on the transport layer.
+  3. The device acknowledges reception of the command on the transport layer.
 Hono writes an acknowledgement message to the `projects/${google_project_id}/topics/${tenant_id}.command_response` topic on *Pub/Sub*.
   4. The *Business Application* consumes the command response message from an independently created subscription to the `projects/${google_project_id}/topics/${tenant_id}.command_response` topic.